-The Entrepreneurship course, designed and conducted by Professor Jianxi Luo, at SUTD, nurtures student startups based on their actual hands-on design projects at SUTD.
-The course works as a 3.5-month pre-seed accelerator for experiential learning with an academic and theoretical foundation.
-The venture building projects are aided with lectures, sprints, panels and readings.
-Entrepreneurial students learn social-technical factors and forces affecting the entrepreneurship process and the principles for designing products, processes and people organizations under extreme uncertainty and resource constraints.
+The Entrepreneurship course, designed and conducted by Professor Jianxi Luo at SUTD, nurtures student startups based on their hands-on user-centered design projects.
+The course proceeds like a 3.5-month pre-seed accelerator for experiential learning with an academic and theoretical foundation drawn from social-technical system design theories and principles.
+The practical venture building projects are aided with lectures, sprint workshops, panel discussions and weekly readings.
+Entrepreneurial students learn underlying factors and forces for decisions in the entrepreneurship process and the principles for designing products, processes and people organizations under extreme uncertainty and resource constraints.
 The course has been supported by a large international network of 150+ entrepreneurs, venture capitalists, design and manufacturing experts around the world.

 "One of the best courses and professors who has taught me ever!
 Thank you lots Prof :)"